akeneo/pim-docs/cookbook/catalog/common/save.rst

 You can use the following extra boolean options as second parameter when you save objects.

-If the 'flush' option is passed with 'true', the object will be saved in database.
+If the 'flush' option is passed with 'true', the object will be saved in database (the default 'flush' value is 'true').

 .. code-block:: php